-- Tourism is a vital contributor to New Zealand’s economic and social wellbeing, generating wealth and support jobs in communities around the country.
+- Tourism is a vital contributor to New Zealand’s economic and social wellbeing, generating wealth and supporting jobs in communities around the country.

 - Tourism is New Zealand's largest export earner, overtaking dairy in 2015/16.

 - Tourism and its contribution is felt at national, regional and local levels throughout the New Zealand economy.

 - As well as visitor expenditure, visitors contribute income to the Government through GST, the border levy, petrol tax and the income taxes paid by the 230,793 people directly employed in tourism (8.4% of the total number of people employed in New Zealand), and the company taxes paid by the thousands of businesses servicing visitors.

 - The industry’s Tourism 2025 growth framework has a goal of growing total tourism revenue to $41 billion a year by 2025.